 The REST APIs for storage services expose the storage account as a resource.

 The Blob service provides storage for entities, such as binary files and text files.
 The REST API for the Blob service exposes two resources: containers and blobs.
-A container is a set of blobs; every blob must belong to a container.
+A container is like a folder, containing a set of blobs; every blob must reside in a container.
 The Blob service defines three types of blobs:

 Block blobs, which are optimized for streaming.
 This type of blob is the only blob type available with versions prior to 2009-09-19.